-Every professional level student has an occupational therapy faculty member assigned as his/her advisor.
-Faculty expects each student to schedule a meeting with his/her academic advisor at least one time per semester to ensure satisfactory completion of all requisite course work and their Professional Development Plan.
-The student must consult with his/her professional level advisor(s) about completion of the necessary credits, and where required, obtain the advisor's signature for approval of course work.
+Every professional level student has an occupational therapy faculty member assigned as their advisor.
+Faculty expects each student to schedule a meeting with their academic advisor at least one time per semester to ensure satisfactory completion of all requisite course work and their Professional Development Plan.
+The student must consult with their professional level advisor(s) about completion of the necessary credits, and where required, obtain the advisor's signature for approval of course work.
 The student may be assigned a new advisor based on their doctoral experiential placement.